bbytes/jwebhooks/README.md

 jwebhooks
 =========

 Java library to create and consume webhooks in a secure way.
+HMAC is used to sign the request and the consumer has a method to verify the request.

   **Usage :**